 How to Become an Archivist

 To work as an archivist, you will likely need a master's degree in history, history, art history, library science, archival science, or records management.
 Coursework in archival techniques is usually required as well.
 When working in a specific industry or type of collection, you may also need knowledge in that area.
 Internships are also very useful.

 An archivist may, if desired, receive voluntary certification from the Academy of Certified Archivists.
 To become a Certified Archivist you will need a master's degree and a year of experience, and have to pass a written exam.
 This designation may make you a more marketable job candidate.

 What Soft Skills Do You Need to Succeed in This Career?

 In addition to the hard, or technical, skills one acquires while earning his or her degree, success in this occupation depends on having certain soft skills.

-- Analytical Skills: This ability will allow you to assess material to decide which items to preserve.
+- Analytical Skills: You will to be able to assess materials in order to determine their origin, importance, and condition.
+This will help you decide which items to preserve.